Ask a question

 Hydrogen tank dome manufactured at Knauf Industries.

 Hydrogen is one of the simplest chemical elements, which is included in the composition of many chemical compounds, especially water.
 Its quantity is almost unlimited, unlike, for example, cobalt or nickel, whose reserves are relatively small.
 What is more, hydrogen, as a fuel with high energy value, makes it possible to travel much greater distances than a system powered only by electricity.
 However, despite the fact that the element is very widespread in nature and can be extracted in many ways, creating a high-energy fuel from it that can be used to power cars requires the consumption of additional energy.
 Another issue is the efficiency and safety of using hydrogen fuel.
-This is where lightweight and durable EPP foamed plastic comes to the rescue, allowing for the cost-effective production of parts that provide excellent damping and thermal insulation properties, while not
+This is where lightweight and durable EPP foamed plastic, comes to the rescue, allowing for the cost-effective production of parts that provide excellent damping and thermal insulation properties, while not increasing the car's own weight, which translates into longer ranges.

 How is hydrogen fuel made?